How Mortgages Work | Types, Rates, LTV Rules & More

 Common mortgage fees

-Don’t forget that you're likely to encounter many fees that come along with setting up a new mortgage.
+Don’t forget that you're likely to encounter many fees that come with buying a property and setting up a mortgage.
 Arrangement fees, valuation fees, Land Registry fees... there can be a lot!
 And often there are exit penalties if you want to terminate your mortgage before any agreed timeframe.
-Essentially buying a property costs a lot more than what it appears to say on the tin.
-Here's a breakdown of some of the main fees you may have to pay as part of getting a mortgage.

 Stamp Duty